jhpyle/docassemble/_docs/installation.md

 when you go to your "Profile," you should see a "GitHub integration" link.

-When interview authors click this link and they choose to associate their [GitHub] account with their account on your **docassemble** server, **docassemble** stores an access token in [Redis] for the user.
+When interview developers click this link and they choose to associate their [GitHub] account with their account on your **docassemble** server, **docassemble** stores an access token in [Redis] for the user.
 This allows **docassemble** to authenticate with the [GitHub